-The book is closed on another year and as January dawns we are all looking forward to new ideas and new beginnings for the year ahead.
-For us gardeners the new year is always a fantastic time to take stock of your garden, examine what new projects you might have in store, and think about what jobs need tackling.
+The book is closed on another year.
+And as January dawns we are all looking forward to new ideas and new beginnings.
+For us gardeners the new year is always a fantastic time to take stock of your garden.
+Examining what new projects you might have in store, and think about what jobs need tackling.

 Whether you’re planning a total garden overhaul, or simply want to make a few worthwhile changes, it’s a good idea to make some gardening resolutions.

 The key with all resolutions, is that they should be positive changes rather than negative.
 For example, you should resolve to “get out in the garden more” rather than “watch less TV”.

 Research suggests that we are more likely to stick to positive resolutions, as long as they are realistic.

 So instead of convincing you to completely transform your lifestyle, I’ve come up with five small resolutions for an even better garden.
 From simple maintenance jobs that are great to keep on top of, to a few fun projects there should be something for you.

 Start a Compost Heap